RUPS-FERI/backend/README.md

 5) Click **Tokens (classic)** to access the section for generating new tokens.
 6) Select **Generate New Token** and follow the prompts to configure and create your PAT.

+> Note: Remember to copy the generated PAT and save it for later use

 ### Step 2: Clone the Repository

 Clone the project repository to your local machine: